In 2022, tuition for full-time students at Southwestern University was $48,450 a year.

-Southwestern University is a private, religious institution, so it has the same tuition for residents of Texas as it does for residents from other states.
+Southwestern University is a private, religious institution, which means it has the same tuition for students from Texas as it does for residents from other states.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Southwestern University is $12,740 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $8,620.
+Housing and campus dining at Southwestern University costs $13,059 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat in the school dining halls.
+Students who live off campus but would like to be able to eat in the campus dining can choose to be on a meal plan.
+The cost of board-only is $10,950.